louisbichard/notes/Revision/Entrepreneurship and innovation/questions_regarding_exam.md

 # Is there a difference between basic uses of IP and using IP to protect 'ideas' thus they need answering differently?

-	####With reference to the main types of __intellectual property__ describe how inventors can protect their ideas.
+	With reference to the main types of __intellectual property__ describe how inventors can protect their ideas.
 In each case briefly explain the process for securing intellectual property rights on an idea (20 marks)

 # Is the innovative process just the smaller, or larger description?

 	Idea creation -> Selection -> Implementaiton

 or

-	Deployment, synthesis, blah
+	Idea Formation -> Opportunity Recognition -> Planning and preparation -> Entrepreneurship entry -> Launch

+^ This was identified in the course reading book